brookep1/OpenYT3D/README.md

 #COPYRIGHT#

 The author(s) has released this software and documentation into the Public Domain.
 You may use it, modify it, redistribute it, etc for any project and any purpose without restriction.
-Attribution would be a nice courtesy but not specifically required.
+Some credit would be a nice courtesy but not specifically required.

 See the copyrights for the pre-requisite components for any restrictions on their usage and distribution.